-There are a million different styles of concrete floor finishes, and let’s face it, captions under Pinterest pictures do a really bad job of identifying the installation technique you’re admiring.
+There are a million different styles of concrete flooring options, and let’s face it, captions under Pinterest pictures do a really bad job of identifying the installation technique you’re admiring.
 In fact, when having an initial consultation with a new customer, a primary issue we face is that most people have difficulty identifying the finish they desire.

-It’s not you’re fault!
+If you can’t decide on whether to seal or polish concrete, It’s not you’re fault!
 This is a confusing subject that this page will clear up.
-These finishes have very different benefits and drawbacks, so it’s really important to have a basic understanding of these finishes before making a decision on a concrete floor install.
+These finishes have very different benefits and drawbacks, so it’s really important to have a basic understanding of these finishes before making a decision on a new concrete floor install.

-This page discusses the differences between polished concrete and sealed concrete.
+This page discusses the differences between sealing and polishing concrete.
 To learn more about sealed concrete, visit our main sealed concrete floors page

 The Two Types of Concrete Floor Finishes

-Sealed concrete, however, is a giant category.
-The most basic sealed concrete floor is simply an acrylic sealer installed over bare concrete.
+Sealed concrete, however, is a giant category with a wide variety of options.
+The most basic sealed concrete floor is simply an acrylic sealer installed over bare concrete, which costs between $1.20 to $1.75 per square foot.
 However, sealed concrete also includes all types of stained concrete as well as commercial coatings such as epoxy and polyurethane.

-Polished concrete is a very different installation.
-Polished concrete floors depend on penetrating liquids called silicate densifiers and stain guards to eliminate concrete porosity and prevent staining.
+Polishing concrete is a very different installation.
+A polished concrete floor depends on penetrating liquids called silicate densifiers and stain guards to eliminate concrete porosity and prevent staining.
 Don’t worry if this sounds confusing, we’ll go into more detail on this later.
-What’s important to keep in mind is that there’s no film covering a polished concrete floor.
-Polished concrete, as its name suggests, is also mechanically honed to achieve the desired level of reflectivity and consistency.
+What’s important to keep in mind is that there’s no film covering included when you polish concrete floors.
+Concrete polishing, as its name suggests, is also mechanically honed to achieve the desired level of reflectivity and consistency.

-Let’s back up a bit and just ask “what are the goals of concrete floor finishing?”
+Let’s back up a bit and just ask “what are the goals of a sealed or polished concrete floor?”

-Fundamentally, the goal of all concrete floor finishing is to protect a concrete slab from staining and abrasion.
+Fundamentally, the goal of all finishings, whether it’s a sealed or polished concrete floor, is to protect a concrete slab from staining and abrasion.